Afro-Vincentians: Black Caribs

 The Black Caribs are a distinct ethnic group in Saint Vincent, also found in the Caribbean coast of mainland Central America.
 They are mixture of Caribs, Arawaks and West African people.
 However, their language is primarily derived from Arawak and Carib, with English and French to a lesser degree.
 Several theories have been made to explain the arrival of Africans on the island of Saint Vincent and the mixture of many Africans with the Caribs.
 The best known explanation is that of English governor William Young in 1795.

-According to oral history noted by the English governor, the arrival of the African population on the island began with the shipwreck of a slave ship that hailed from the Bight of Biafra in 1675.
-The survivors, members of the Mokko people of today's Nigeria (now known as the Ibibio people) reached the small island of Bequia, where the Caribs brought them to Saint Vincent, did became them in slaves and, over time, intermarried with them by supplying the African men with wives, since it was taboo in their society for men to go unwed.
+According to oral history noted by the English governor, the arrival of the African population on the island began with the shipwreck of a ship that hailed from the Bight of Biafra in 1675.
+The survivors, members of the Mokko people of today's Nigeria (now known as the Ibibio people) reached the small island of Bequia, where the Caribs brought them to Saint Vincent, and, over time, intermarried with them by supplying the African men with wives, since it was taboo in their society for men to go unwed.

-However, according to Young, because the slaves were "too free of spirit", the Caribs planned to kill all the African male children.
-When Africans learned of the Caribs' plan, they rebelled and killed as many Caribs as they could, then fled to the mountains, where they settled and lived with other slaves who had taken refuge there.
-However, some researchers, such as the Garifuna specialist linguist Itarala, are more inclined to think, based on documented evidence, that over time slaves were actually from other islands (mostly from Barbados, St. Lucia and Grenada), and probably many Africans from the mountains also down from the mountains to have sexual intercourse with women Amerindians or to steal food.
+However, according to Young, because the enslaved people were "too free of spirit", the Caribs planned to kill all the African male children.
+When Africans learned of the Caribs' plan, they rebelled and killed as many Caribs as they could, then fled to the mountains, where they settled and lived with other enslaved people who had taken refuge there.
+However, some researchers, such as the Garifuna specialist linguist Itarala, are more inclined to think, based on documented evidence, that over time enslaved people were actually from other islands (mostly from Barbados, St. Lucia and Grenada), and probably many Africans from the mountains also down from the mountains to have sexual intercourse with women Amerindians or to steal food.
 Many intermarried with indigenous Africans, thus causing the Black Caribs.

 In 1763, the Treaty of Paris awarded Britain rule over Saint Vincent.
 After a series of Carib Wars, which were encouraged and supported by the French, and the death of their leader Satuye (Chatoyer), they surrendered to the British in 1796.
 The British considered the Garinagu enemies and deported them to Roatán, an island off the coast of Honduras.
 In the process, the British separated the more African-looking Caribs from the more Amerindian-looking ones.
 They decided that the former were enemies who had to be exiled, while the latter were merely "misled" and were allowed to remain.
 Five thousand Garinagu were exiled, but only about 2,500 of them survived the voyage to Roatán.
 Because the island was too small and infertile to support their population, the Garifuna petitioned the Spanish authorities to be allowed to settle on the mainland.
 The Spanish employed them, and they spread along the Caribbean coast of Central America.